The complete Zendesk automation guide for 2026

 Common use cases

 So, what does this look like in the real world?
-Seeing how other teams use these tools helps clarify what they're good for, and also where the cracks start to show.
+Seeing how other teams use these tools helps clarify what they're good for, and how to get the most out of them.

 How triggers handle the day-to-day